angibor/dsc-phase-2-project-v2-3/README.md

 #### Findings
 The most collerated feature with other features excluding price is 'sqft_living'.
 Since 'sqft_living' has two most auto-correlation with other features after price, we will drop it to avoid multicollinearity issues when modelling.

-## Modeling and Regression Results
+## Modeling and Regression Results.

 ### 1. Baseline Model